 Community Supported Industry

 The following business plans are the result of the collaboration between the Schumacher Center, BerkShares, Inc., and the Massachusetts Small Business Development Center Network.
-Some of them have been developed by the students of Entry to Entrepreneurship, a 10-week business planning course for youth 14-25 years.
+Some of them have been developed by the students of Entry to Entrepreneurship, a business planning course.
 Others have been developed using a "rapid business build-out" process during a series of workshops called "Bringing 'Buy Local' Full Circle."

 This page will be an open resource for anyone to access for business ideas that are regionally scaled and applicable to the Berkshire region.